 Abela received her doctorate in conducting from the University of Michigan with Jerry Blackstone and Eugene Rogers, holds a master’s degree in choral conducting from Yale University with Marguerite Brooks, Jeffrey Douma, and Simon Carrington, and bachelor of arts from Smith College.
 Abela sings professionally in ensembles across the United States and Canada such as Yale Choral Artists, sounding light, Etherea Vocal Ensemble, Arkora, and Audivi.
 Originally from the San Francisco bay area, she sang with the San Francisco Girls Chorus for many years.

-CHORAL AUDITIONS: To sign-up for choir vocal placements, please email Gil Wermeling at email@example.com.
+For more information about CHORAL AUDITIONS: To sign-up for choir vocal placements, please email Gil Wermeling at firstname.lastname@example.org.